Model description paper

 Short summary

-Increasing carbon dioxide in the atmosphere is an urgent issue in coming century and enhanced rock weathering in soils can be one of most efficient C capture strategies.
-On the basis as a weathering simulator, the newly developed model SCEPTER implements bio-mixing by fauna and tilling by humans and enables organic matter and crushed rocks/minerals at soil surface with an option to track their particle size distributions.
-Those features can be useful to evaluate the carbon capture efficiency.
+Increasing carbon dioxide in the atmosphere is an urgent issue in the coming century.
+Enhanced rock weathering in soils can be one of the most efficient C capture strategies.
+On the basis as a weathering simulator, the newly developed SCEPTER model implements bio-mixing by fauna/humans and enables organic matter and crushed rocks/minerals at the soil surface with an option to track their particle size distributions.
+Those features can be useful for evaluating the carbon capture efficiency.

 Yoshiki Kanzaki